Dayhike foods? You're kidding, right?

 Not so fast, dear hiker.

-Your body requires a steady supply of carbohydrates, fats and proteins throughout the day in order to keep you upright on the trail during a day hike.
+Your body requires a steady supply of carbohydrates, fats and proteins throughout the day in order to keep you chugging along on the trail during a day hike.

 So a granola bar and a few sips of water is a good start, but not nearly good enough to make your day.